taboca/TelaSocial/builder/README.txt

-Change index.html to the path to you app
+Execute 0, 1 and go to the install directory to finish installation